certtools/ieps/007/README.md

 ### Messages and Pipeline
 Providing input messages as function parameters and receiving output messages should be possible.

-Messages should not be serialized or encoded, they should stay Message objects (derived from `dict` and behaving like dictionaries).
+In this case, messages should not be serialized or encoded, they should stay Message objects (derived from `dict` and behaving like dictionaries).

+It should also be possible to let the bot use the configured pipeline (e.g. redis) and behave like a normal bot.

 ### Exceptions and dumped messages
 An exception in the bot's `process()` method should not be caught in intermediate layers and raised to the caller's function call.